Skip to main content

 Step 1: Select dataset

 Choose a seed dataset from your library as the input for the job.
-Give the job a descriptive name so you can identify it later.
 Step 1 – Select a dataset for anonymization

 Step 2: Detection configuration